-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and schedule of revenues, expenditures and changes in fund balance - budget and actual on pages 2 - 5 and 20 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion on pages 1-5, schedules of revenues, expenditures, and changes in fund balances - budget and actuals on page 24, be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.

-I have applied certain limited procedures to the management's discussion and analysis in accordance with the auditing standards generally accepted in the United States of America, which consisted principally of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to my inquiries, the basic financial statements, and other knowledge I obtained during my audit of the basic financial statements.
-I do not express an opinion or provide any assurance on the information because the limited procedures do not provide me with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the management's discussion and analysis in accordance with the auditing standards generally accepted in the United States of America, which consisted principally of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-The schedule of revenues, expenditures and changes in fund balance - budget and actual described above on page 20 is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-The schedule of revenues, expenditures and changes in fund balance - budget and actual has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the schedule of revenues, expenditures and changes in fund balance - budget and actual is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Agency's basic financial statements.
+The schedules of revenues, expenditures, and changes in fund balances - budget and actuals described on page 24 are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedules of revenues, expenditures and changes in fund balances - budget and actuals have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedules of revenues, expenditures, and changes in fund balances - budget and actuals are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Report on Other Legal and Regulatory Requirements
+Reports on Other Legal and Regulatory Requirements

-In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, I have issued my report dated November 25, 2019, on my consideration of the Urban Renewal Agency of the City of Coburg's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
-The purpose of that report is to describe the scope of my testing of compliance and the results of that testing and not to provide an opinion on the Agency's compliance.
+In accordance with the Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated December 31, 2022, on our consideration of the Agency's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on the Agency's compliance.